saurontech/Advantech-VCOM-Linux-Driver/readme.txt

     6.2.2 Configuration of the default CA file
 	The default rootCA.pem is created based on the "keys/rootca.conf" file.
 	One can edit the file to change the default info, which is used to generate the rootCA.
-	The langth and validation period of the CA file is defined in the Config.mk file;
+	The langth and validation period of the CA file is defined in the Config.mk file.
-	change the CA_DSA_LEN and CA_DAYS accoding to your needs.

     6.2.3 Configuration of the TLS service.
 	The configuration is stored in the "sslproxy/config.json" file, if one wishes to use customized files, please edit the file accordingly.